 K-12 and Higher Education

-ABC is firm in its belief that education is the cornerstone and the foundation for a better future for all Angelenos.
-We aim to ensure all students have access to quality schools from PreK-12th grade to prepare them for college and careers, and thus for full participation in the civic, economic and cultural life of our community.
-This has been a central component of our mission since our inception over 15 years ago, and underscores every aspect of our daily work.
+All students must have access to quality schools from PreK-12th grade to prepare them for college and careers, and for full participation in the civic, economic and cultural life of our community.

 Current Work